Supply Chain Roundtable

 • Any company interested in participating in the Indonesian Snapper and Grouper SR should contact the Indonesian Snapper and Grouper SR lead at SFP.

-• Participants must review the current SR workplan and budget and sign a participation agreement on an annual basis.
+• Participants must review the current SR workplan and budget and sign a participation agreement annually.

 • Each company is expected to make an annual contribution to participate in the Indonesian Snapper and Grouper SR. The contribution will be based on the annual budget for the activities to be conducted as part of the current SR workplan.